harsh-haria/harsh-haria/README.md

 <h2> About Harsh⚡:</h2>

-I'm a Software Developer living in Mumbai, IN.
-I have always been excited and curious about technology since my childhood.
-Until the present moment, I have worked on multiple projects while exploring technologies like IoT, ML, Blockchain, Web development, etc. Recently, I have also started learning more about software development, especially web development and System Design.
-Outside Tech, I love to play video games, watch F1 races, enjoy music and explore nature outdoors.
-I'm an avid learner and curiosity is what drives me.
-I'm obsessed with the idea of continuous self improvment 🤓
+Hi!
+I'm a passionate Software Developer based in Mumbai, India.
+My journey with technology started early, driven by a deep curiosity and excitement for innovation.
+Over the years, I’ve dived into various fields, exploring and building projects in IoT, Machine Learning, Blockchain, Web Development, and more.

+Recently, I’ve focused on sharpening my skills in software development, particularly in web development and system design.
+I'm always eager to learn and grow, with a strong belief in continuous self-improvement. 🤓

+Outside of tech, you’ll often find me gaming, watching F1 races, enjoying good music, or exploring the outdoors.
+Curiosity is my compass, and I’m constantly on the lookout for the next big thing to learn!

 <!-- - Check out my LinkedIn: [Harsh Haria on LinkedIn](www.linkedin.com/in/harsh-haria) -->